craftingcity/The-Known-World/Game Notes/NPCs/Weak Power/King's Tenants/Balthazar Wumfingle.md

 ## Attendant
 ### he/they

-> Boxtext description of the character, including their race, height, haircolor?, and common outfit.
+> An old halfling man built of bones and skin.

 A description of their function in the world.